LLNL/shroud/docs/reference.rst

     Defaulted from expansion of option *F_module_name_library_template*.

 F_impl_filename
-    Name of generated Fortran implemention file for the library.
+    Name of generated Fortran implementation file for the library.
     Defaulted from expansion of option *F_impl_filename_library_template*.
     If option *F_module_per_class* is false, then all derived types generated for each class will also be in this file.